 In addition to a valuation allowance related to net operating loss carryforwards, the Company records liabilities for uncertain tax positions related to certain state and federal income tax positions.
 These liabilities reflect the Company's best estimate of the ultimate income tax liability based on currently known facts and information.
 Material changes in facts or information as well as the expiration of statutes of limitations and/or settlements with individual state or federal jurisdictions may result in material adjustments to these estimates in the future.
-The Company recorded adjustments to its valuation allowance and reserve for uncertain tax positions in 2008 and 2009 as a result of settlements reached on a basis more favorable than previously estimated.
-The Company did not record any adjustment to its valuation allowance and reserve for uncertain tax positions in 2007 as a result of settlements.
+The Company recorded adjustments to its valuation allowance and reserve for uncertain tax positions in 2010, 2009 and 2008 as a result of settlements reached on a basis more favorable than previously estimated.